Content:

 Many Swiss people are uncertain about what happens to their pension provision if they live abroad but work for a company in Switzerland.
 As a rule, there are no major challenges in this respect, and employees are still integrated into the pension system as normal.
 However, this only applies if they work for a Swiss company.
 In EU and EFTA countries, Swiss citizens are considered to be “seconded” and their status is very clearly regulated.
 Other regulations apply to foreign companies with a branch in Switzerland.

 In order to be completely certain, you should nevertheless clarify whether a social security agreement applies in your destination country.
-Only then can you continue to be insured as normal – provided you have paid the standard contributions to the AHV for at least five years prior to your secondment.
+Only then can you continue to be insured as normal – provided you have paid the standard contributions to the OASI for at least five years prior to your secondment.

 Your occupational pension provision is also maintained if you still have your employment contract with your current employer during your stay abroad.
-If the obligation to pay AHV contributions has expired, you are no longer permitted to take out voluntary insurance as part of the second pillar.
+If the obligation to pay OASI contributions has expired, you are no longer permitted to take out voluntary insurance as part of the second pillar.

 Conclusion